flare-foundation/flare-stake-tool/README.md

 yarn importPC
 ```
 where `amount` and `fee` are optional.
 Omitting `amount` whithdraws everything from P-chain.

+Note that methods affecting the P-chain (`importCP` and `exportPC`) always use a fixed fee of 0.001,
+while methods affecting the C-chain (`exportCP` and `importPC`) have variable fees and can thus be
+either set or else calculated automatically.

 ## Testing locally with `go-flare` node